jkominek/piano-conversion/DESIGN.md

   sensors that would be suitable for measuring the state of pedals still in their original piano.

+### "Stage 1" Goals

+* To require fewer sensors and boards be fabricated, step one is to attempt to get note on and note off velocities from the key sticks themselves, not the hammers.
+* Pedal On/Off from a standard TRS pedal

 ### "Stage 2" Goals

+* Finish fabrication of all PCBs, and take note on measurements directly from hammer strikes.
+* Continuous Pedal measurements from a TRS pedal

+### "Stage N" Goals

 * Integration with a Raspberry Pi 4 Compute Module capable of running Pianoteq so that a standalone piano can be produced.